Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

-The SM processes with the largest contributions to the background in this analysis are Drell--Yan (DY) $\PZ/\PGgst \to \Pl\PAl$, top quark-antiquark pair (\ttbar), single top quark, and diboson (in particular $\PW\PZ$ and $\PZ\PZ$) production.
 Samples of $\PZ/\PGgst \to \Pl\PAl$ events are generated at next-to-leading order (NLO) in quantum chromodynamics (QCD) using MG5 with the FxFx prescription~\cite{Frederix:2012ps} for matching and merging of two additional jets from the matrix element (ME) calculation to the parton shower.
 Simulated events of \ttbar, single top quark production in the $t$ channel and in association with a \PW boson ($\PQt\PW$), $\PW\PZ$, and $\PZ\PZ$ are generated at NLO in QCD using \POWHEG~v2~\cite{Frixione:2007vw,Alioli:2010xd}.
 Single top quark production in the $s$ channel is simulated at NLO in QCD using MG5.
 Additional minor SM contributions from $\PV\PV$, $\PV\PV\PV$, $\ttbar\PV$, $\ttbar\PV\PV$, and $\PQt\PZ\Pq$ processes, in which \PV stands for \PW or \PZ, will be referred to as ``Other'' and are simulated with MG5 at NLO or LO in QCD, depending on the process.

 All background samples are normalized using the most accurate cross section calculations available, which generally incorporate NLO or next-to-NLO (NNLO) precision~\cite{Li:2012wna,Czakon:2011xx,Kidonakis:2010ux,Campbell:2011bn}.
 It was also observed that the $\pt$ spectra of top quarks in $\ttbar$ data were significantly softer than those predicted by simulations based on either LO or NLO matrix elements interfaced with parton showers.
 The simulation can be improved considering a correction based on the latest theoretical NNLO QCD + NLO electroweak (EW) calculation for the SM $\ttbar$ production \cite{Czakon:2017wor}.
 The correction was implemented by a reweighting procedure with correction factors depending on the \pt of the top quark and antiquark.
 It is applied to the events of the NLO sample simulating the $\ttbar$ process.
 Similarly, for the $\PW\PZ$ process, a correction based on NNLO QCD + NLO EW fixed-order predictions obtained using {{\textsc{matrix}}\xspace v2.0.0.beta1}~\cite{Grazzini:2017mhc,CMS:2021icx} has been incorporated via reweighting the simulated WZ sample with correction factors depending on the \pt of the W boson.
 For all the above-described simulations, the initial-state partons are modeled with the NNPDF 3.1 NNLO~\cite{NNPDF:2017mvq} parton distribution functions (PDFs).
 Parton showering, hadronization, and the underlying event dynamics are handled by {\PYTHIA~v8.240}~\cite{Sj_strand_2015} using the \textsc{CP5} tune~\cite{CMS:2020wcf}.
 All signal and background samples are processed using \GEANTfour~\cite{GEANT4:2002zbu} to provide a full simulation of the CMS detector, including a simulation of the triggers.